hakanozbay/database-error-handling/README.md

 # Caveats
 Successful implementation of this strategy depends on 2 things: The database you are using and the database I/O framework you are using.

-The current strategy has worked well when using Java's native DataSource class without any additional frameworks.
+The current strategy in the demonstration has worked well when using Java's native DataSource class without any additional frameworks.
 This has allowed for the `SQLException` class to be identified as the exception or in the exception hierarchy.
-When using a framework instead like Spring JDBC, Spring Data JPA and Hibernate for database I/O work, the exceptions that are thrown may be wrapped into the framework's own exception type that does not use `SQLException` explicitly and may have an adpated implementation of its own.
+When using a framework instead like Spring JDBC, Spring Data JPA and Hibernate for database I/O work, the exceptions that are thrown may be wrapped into the framework's own exception type that does not use `SQLException` explicitly and may have an adapted implementation of its own.
 The `DatabaseExceptionUtilities` class would need to be altered to accomodate for this variance of exception object if possible.

 The database itself is also a variable.
 The HSQL test only worked for duplicates.
 In the other 2 tests a `HsqlException` was thrown instead without any trace of `SQLException`.
 In this case we would either catch this particular exception type or introduce one of the database I/O frameworks in order to utilise their common exception object formats instead.